jinghan23/NPHardEval/README.md

 ```

 ## Key Takeaways on Experiments
-In general, our benchmark offers several advantages compared with current benchmarks:
-* Data construction grounded in the established computational complexity hierarchy
-* Automatic checking mechanisms
-* Automatic generation of datapoints
-* Complete focus on reasoning while exclude numerical computation

-In addition to developing the benchmark, we compare different foundation models' reasoning ability across task complexity and experimented with different prompt styles to understand their in-context learnability.
+We compare different foundation models' reasoning ability across task complexity and experimented with different prompt styles to understand their in-context learnability.
 Our study reveals a notable disparity in performance between closed-source and open-source models not only on general reasoning ability but also the disparity between "learning" and "mimicking".
 In particular, we found:

 * All models exhibit decreased accuracy and increased failure rates with rising task complexity, especially at NP-Hard levels.
 * The transition from P to NP-Complete complexity impacts the performance models differently